 This training assists faculty, staff and students in increasing their awareness of issues that LGBTQIA+ people face.
 In a non-threatening setting, Cougar Ally Training teaches participants to create an accepting campus environment for UH’s LGBTQIA+ population.
 Allies are given a placard to display as a visible statement of support.

-Ally 2.0 is a workshop series for those on campus seeking to expand their knowledge of the LGBTQIA+ community.
+Cougar Ally 2.0 Workshops are for those on campus seeking to expand their knowledge of the LGBTQIA+ community.
 Participants do not have to complete the basic Cougar Ally Training to attend.
 Workshops in this series can cover an array of identities and topics such as: transgender, intersex, asexual, non-binary, sexuality, pronouns, religion, intersectionality, and more.

 National Coming Out Day